Anne-Marie Brunet, CMKBD, CAPS

 Julia Childs move over – it’s game on!

-What a great jumping off point for me and one that would inform future decisions and considerations for style and finishes.
-The French range fell into the category of old-world European look they wanted.
+What a great jumping off point for me, and one that would inform future decisions and considerations for style and finishes.
+The French range fell into the category of the Old-world European look they wanted.

-Other than the French range they were purchasing, I had free reign to have at it and design something incredible.
+Other than the French range they were purchasing, I had free rein to design something incredible.

-When I set off on a new project I like to create the inspiration board for the project.
-This helps to narrow the focus and visualize the overall ‘feel’ of the project and what colours and texture I’d like to incorporate.
+When I set off on a new project, I like to create an inspiration board.
+This helps narrow the focus and visualize the overall ‘feel’ of the project and includes colours and textures I’d like to incorporate.
 I call these ‘Setting the Mood’ boards.

 * I WILL BE TAKING PICTURES OF ALL YOUR STUFF *